eureka-clusters/portal-backend/docs/model/index.md

 # Data model

-The follow data model is used to stora all project information.
+The following data model is used to store all project information.

 ## Overview tables